sagemath/trac_to_gh/Issue 4804.md

 # Issue 4804: add latex output for ceiling, floor, and derivative functions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4804

 Original creator: was